project-chip/connectedhomeip/.github/PULL_REQUEST_TEMPLATE.md

 > `Fixes #12345` and a brief change description
 >
 > If you do not have an issue number, please have a good description of
 > the problem and the fix.
-Help the reviewer understand what to expect
+Help the reviewer understand what to expect.
 >
-> Make sure you delete these instructions (to prove you have read them)
+> Make sure you delete these instructions (to prove you have read them).
 >
 > !!!!!!!!!!
 Instructions end